skadakar/taky-docker/readme.md

 Example run command:

+Use -u 1000:1000 to to run as root, make sure 1000:1000 has read/write to whatever you've mapped /data to.
 ```
 docker run -u 1000:1000 -e bind_ip=0.0.0.0 -e public_ip=123.123.123.123 -v /root/takydata:/data -p 8087:8087 -p 8089:8089 -d --name Taky skadakar/taky:latest
 ```

-Use -u 1000:1000 to to run as root, make sure 1000:1000 has read/write to whatever you've mapped /data to.

 Supported env variables:

+If not specified it will use the content of taky.conf

+This will default to use /data/ for saving data.

 TAKY
 |Variable|Type|